MichaelKyrollos/GR28-scrabble/README.md

 ⚠️ 5.
 Doesn't check validity of any new adjacent words formed by placing a new word
 ⚠️ 6.
 Doesn't add the score of any new adjacent words formed by placing a new word.
 ⚠️ 7.
 User input regarding commands and tiles are type sensitive, and may not work if the wrong type-case is used.
 ⚠️ 8.
-Entering a Player's name with spaces in between creates multiple players.
+Entering a PlayerModel's name with spaces in between creates multiple players.

 ## Design Decisions Made
 1. Delegation was used to ensure each class performs its rightful responsibilites and have high cohesion.